 We make St. Louis-style pizza!
 How could it not be our number one pick?
 Sure, we may be a little biased, but there’s no denying that St. Louis-style pizza is delicious enough to warrant the top-spot.
 Plus, it truly is one of the most unique styles of pizza you can find in the United States.

 St. Louis-style pizza is instantly recognizable, thanks to its crispy, wafer-thin crust.
 Because of its brittle nature, St. Louis-style pizza is traditionally cut into squares, as opposed to triangles (that’s okay, you can cut it into triangles if you want!
 We won’t judge… out loud).

-Most importantly, this style of pizza is made with Provel, a type of cheese that is very prevalent in St. Louis cuisine.
-Legends have it that Provel was invented specifically for St. Louis-style pizza, but we can neither confirm nor deny that.
+Most importantly, St. Louis-style pizza is made with a provel-style cheese that is very prevalent in St. Louis cuisine.
+Legends have it that this type of cheese was invented specifically for St. Louis-style pizza, but we can neither confirm nor deny that.

 What we can confirm, however, is that Dogtown Pizza offers the best St. Louis-style pizza that money can buy.
 Whether it’s a classic Cheese Pizza, 4 Meat, or our special Tomato Basil Garlic, our frozen pizzas will have you heading back to the grocery store for more!